Lost & Found: Ageless Wisdom for the Soul

 My Stories Go Unread, but Life Goes On

 Years ago, I sat staring at a blank screen, wanting nothing more than to write.
-So in awe of what the Lord accomplishes in my life, I was overwhelmed by the desire to share it with the world.
-So far, the world remains clueless about God’s providence and our connection.
+So in awe of God’s presence in my life, I was overwhelmed by the desire to share it with the world.
+So far, the world has yet to know of God’s providence and our deep connection.
 Yet, I stay the course, even if only for an audience of one.
 Me.
 Okay, two.
 God reads this blog, so He counts, as well.

 “I am always here,” he says, through my screaming and kicking moments of rage.
 God tolerates my anger.
 I pray it away, but it never leaves me, and neither does He.
 Which seems odd to me, because how does peace and anger both reside in one human soul?
 I can’t answer that, but I can assure you it does.

 Why are you angry, you ask.
 That is a long list.
-It spans my lifetime and can be spelled out here on the blog, which very few read.
+It spans my lifetime and can be spelled out on my blog, which very few read.

 In all these years, I write because what’s on my heart needs to be released.
 Sharing myself on a screen is safe.
 Also, I can’t be interrupted here.
 No one else gets to say a word!
 Insert mischievous grin here.

-God has met me in this space for over a decade.
-Willing to listen to every joy, sadness, disappointment, success, failure, and mostly pain.
-Many pieces written drip with the blood of a broken heart.
+God has met me in my writing for years.
+Willing to listen to every joy, sadness, disappointment, success, failure, and pain.
+Many pieces I share drip with the blood of a broken heart.
 Most syllables reflect a mad mind confused by the selfish and lost decisions of others.
+It’s not only family addiction that I cover, but it’s also my childhood survival, my journey to meeting Jesus, and the valiant victory over depression, anxiety, and even mania.

 But there is so much more to me than a victim-filled love story.
-By that, I mean the love story between God and me.
+By that, I mean the unconditional, reliable, honest, and eternal love story between God and me.

 We evolve through time.
 I am no longer the person I was as a young teenage mother.
 I’m no longer the person I was a year ago!
 Time, combined with my effort to surrender, along with God’s grace and mercy, has healed all wounds.
 Some say that’s not possible.
 I suggest revisiting the definition of surrender.

 It took a trying act of self-abandonment to resolve the internal conflicts.
 God tells me all day long how loved and healed I am, through Christ Jesus.
-I told myself the healing He provides was separate from the depth of healing I still needed.
-Torn between his truth and my worldly perception, I stalled His work in me.
+His healing included self-reflection, confession, and repentance.
+It required accepting what my momma heart didn’t want to accept.
+Healing required letting go of things I thought I’d hold forever, including my control.
+God’s recovery plan was perfect, though I worried it was never enough for this mind and heart.
+Torn between His truth and my worldly perception, I stalled His work in me.
+I had to lay it all down, and that is surrender and rejuvenation!

 The new day isn’t about the creaks and cracks of this vessel.
-I long for more than youthful energy and overdue, probably deserved, redo’s.
+I long for more than youthful energy and overdue, probably deserved, redos.
 My greatest desires often seem behind me, but that’s only because I spent so much time looking back.
+Or, being held back by repetitive thoughts and wasted time.

 The truth is so much of life is still ahead, even if it’s only one more day.
 In a single moment, a person can feel the greatest pleasure, happiness, or thrill of their life.
 It can happen at 15, 35, or 90.
 Age doesn’t come with a stop sign.
 We don’t stop experiencing the joys of living just because our entire life moves towards dying.